Emergency Dentist - Fort Worth, TX

 Common Dental Emergencies We Can Help With

-Even if you’re unsure that you’re experiencing a true dental emergency, we always encourage our patients to call us right away because without prompt treatment, many oral health issues can become dramatically worse.
+Even if you’re unsure that you’re experiencing a true dental emergency, our trusted emergency dentist always encourages patients to call right away because without prompt treatment, many oral health issues can become dramatically worse.
 Some of the most common dental emergencies we treat include:

 - Broken tooth or dental restoration